 - The Dieppe Market: The Dieppe Market is another fantastic vendor of local foods.
 It’s open Friday from 4 pm to 6 pm and Saturday from 8 am to 1 pm.

 Where to Eat in Moncton

-- Gusto Italian Grill & Bar is a great place to get authentic Italian food, and it offers an impressive menu.
+- Gusto Italian Grill & Bar is a great place to get authentic Italian food and offers an impressive menu.

 - Les Brumes du Coude is a quaint French-inspired café with a constantly changing menu and an impressive wine list.

 Get out your Marriott-Bonvoy loyalty card because we recommend booking your Moncton stay at the Delta Hotel Beausejour.
 This hotel is located right in the heart of downtown Moncton and features a full-service spa, indoor pool, and fitness center.
 Delta Hotels are excellent hotels that consistently offer a great product and a good night’s rest.

 You might also like: 35 Best Things To Do In New Brunswick